 Written by Mario Salvadori, this overview of building methods provides essential awareness of problem-solving in structural engineering.

 21. Why Buildings Fall Down: How Structures Fail

 In this well-known book, the authors examine buildings of all kinds and time periods.
 Their subjects range from Parthenon's man-caused destruction to damages of the earthquake of 1989 in Armenia and San Francisco.

 This book sets out the principles of engineering practice.
 It explores knowledge that has come to light through the research run on engineers at work by the author James Trevelyan and his students for more than a decade.

 23. Fundamentals of Thermodynamics 8th Edition

-This book continues to offer a comprehensive and rigorous analysis of classic thermodynamics.
-Written by Claus Borgnakke, Richard E. Sonntag, it's now on it's eighth edition.
+This book continues to offer a comprehensive and rigorous analysis of classical thermodynamics.
+Written by Claus Borgnakke, Richard E. Sonntag, it's now on its eighth edition.

 24. Engineering in the Ancient World, Revised Edition